 Quaker Quilters meets on the 4th thursday of each month at Orchard Park Presbyterian Church on Buffalo Road.
-Dues are $18 year.
+Dues are $20 year.
 We have BOM's, split clubs, FQ drawings, and exciting challenges and workshops as well as guest speakers.
-Basia2001@aol.com
+Contact email@example.com for more information

 The Pelham Quilters meet the first Monday of the month at 7PM.
 We are a small guild offering teaching, show & share and friendship. firstname.lastname@example.org

 Keuka Quilters.
 We have about 60 members that pay $20 a year in dues.
 We meet at the Baptist Church on Main Street the first Monday of the month from September to June.
 We have a program and show and tell every meeting.
 We do a raffle quilt to benefit a charity every other year.

 Quilters Consortium of New York State, Inc. We are an organization of over 20 guilds across New York State.
 We meet at various locations around the state on the 3rd Wed of Mar, June, & Sept and the 1st Wed of Dec.
 Check out our website Quilter's Consortium of NY, P.O.
 Box 266, Pennellville, NY 13132

 Pine Bush Country Quilters Guild We have about 60 members, who pay $20 a year in duesl We meet at 7:15 PM, on the second Wednesday of the month at the Town Hall in Pine Bush.
 We do monthly blocks for charity, mini raffles at every meeting, occasional speakers, a show, and raffle quilt, every other year, (even numbered years), We also have a Monday group.